-The end result was a "waist-level" fixture that easily adjusted to accommodate multi sized tires and included proximity rails to prevent operators from having hands in a pinch point during operation.
+The end result was a "waist-level" fixture that was easily adjusted to accommodate multi-sized tires and included proximity rails to prevent operators from having hands in a pinch point during operation.

 - The tooling fixture decreased safety accidents and increased worker confidence.

 - This custom material handling solution helped the company streamline its process which led to a 30% reduction in labor.